KennethRuan/htn-backend-challenge/README.md

 ```

 From here, the Docker image and container will automatically be setup.
-After it is up and running, you the API endpoint will be hosted at `localhost:8000`.
+After it is up and running, the API endpoint will be hosted at `localhost:8000`.

 ## Implementation Details